By Peggi Habets

 • Try different color wheels for new color combinations: Triadic, Munsell, Johannes Itten, Stephen Quiller.

 Peggi Habets lives and works in her hometown of Pittsburgh.
-Her deep love for the fluidity and spontaneity of watercolor have led her to paint and teach in the medium for over 15 years.
-Her figurative and cityscape paintings have been published, exhibited, and collected internationally.
+Her deep love for the fluidity and spontaneity of watercolor have led her to paint and teach the medium for over 15 years.

 For more inspiring stories like this one, sign up for our free weekly e-newsletter.